Windows OS Hub

 Set-ADComputer -Instance $ADComp

-You must link this GPO to the OU with the computers and enable the policy Configure user Group Policy Loopback Processing mode (check the article).
+You must link this GPO to the OU containing the computers and enable the policy Configure user Group Policy Loopback Processing mode (check the article).

 show IP address and currently logged username in the Active Directory computer properties

-Now you can quickly find the computers in the domain by their IP addresses:
+Now you can quickly find computers in a domain by IP address:

 get-adcomputer -filter {description -like "192.168.15.*"} -properties *|select name,description,managedBy

-Or you can find all computers in the domain the specific user is logged on (Get-ADUser is used to get the user DistinguishedName):
+Or you find all computers in a domain where a particular user account is logged on (the Get-ADUser cmdlet is used to get the DistinguishedName of the user).

 $user='a.adams'